 Wear Protective Gear

-By the conclusion of this belt you will have studied over twenty different Kata in Tensoku Ryu.
-These Kata provide you with a tremendous wealth of training opportunity.
-Not only can it be physically challenging to work through many or all of the Kata in sequence, the material in each Kata can offer you and endless supply of new learning opportunities.
+By the conclusion of this belt, you will have studied over twenty different Kata in Tensoku Ryu.
+These Kata provide you with a tremendous wealth of training opportunities.
+Not only can it be physically challenging to work through any or all of the Kata in sequence, but the material in each Kata can also offer you an endless supply of new learning opportunities.